 Hoi An is one of the few towns that was relatively spared from bombing during the Vietnamese War.
 That is part of where its charm comes from and one of the reasons you can still explore much of its history.
 Learn about Hoi An’s ancient past at various historical sights.

-One of the best and most famous stops is the Japanese Covered Bridge.
-Here you will find ornate wood carvings of monkeys and dogs and you will see Vietnamese couples taking photos together as it is considered a romantic spot.
 Some of the tourist sights in Hoi An require a ticket, but you can purchase the Ancient Town entrance ticket for 120,000 VND that will give you admission to five of the attractions, so choose the ones that interest you most!

 Sights in Ancient Town: